Deaf and Hard of Hearing

 Our aim is to raise the achievement and life outcomes for deaf and hard of hearing children and young people.

-We provide information, advice and support regarding educational management and all aspects of deafness/hearing impairment, including language and communication, Assistive Listening Devices (ALD) and social and emotional wellbeing.
+We provide information, advice and support regarding educational management and all aspects of deafness/hearing need, including language and communication, Assistive Listening Devices (ALD) and social and emotional wellbeing.

 We work closely with children and young people, their families/carers, staff in educational settings and other key professionals in the NHS and Social Care.